 Don’t see something that’s important to you?
 There’s a suggestion form below.
 I genuinely want to hear what’s on your mind.

-As I’ve spoken with neighbors and scrolled through local online discussions, one question continuously pops up: “Why are our taxes so high in Berwyn?”
+One question continuously pops up in Berwyn: “Why are our taxes so high in Berwyn?”
 Like you, I ask this same question every time I see my own tax bill.
 It’s not just about the amount, it’s about fairness and value.
-I hold the simple belief that if you’re paying high taxes, you should be able to see and feel the benefits of those taxes in your daily life.
-And when that’s not happening, it’s more than a problem.
-It’s a breach of trust between the government and its citizens.
+I hold the simple belief that if you pay a lot in taxes, you should get a lot in return.
+And when that’s not happening, it’s a serious problem because it’s a breach of trust between the government and its citizens.

 So here’s the million-dollar question (or maybe multi-million, given our tax rates): Is our city government using our taxes effectively?
 I’m determined to find out and make it right.
 Here’s my plan:

-You work hard for your money, and you deserve to see it used wisely and ethically to improve our community.
-It’s time to restore trust, common sense, and respect for your dollars to our city government.
+You work hard for your money, and you deserve to see it used wisely.
+It’s time to restore fiscal responsibility, common sense, and respect for your tax dollars.
 Let’s make Berwyn a place where our taxes work for us, not the other way around.

-As a small business owner, I understand firsthand the challenges entrepreneurs face.
+As a small business owner myself, I understand the challenges entrepreneurs face.
 While Berwyn has laid a strong foundation through its partnership with the Berwyn Development Corporation (BDC), I believe we have an obligation to do more.
+There has been a lot of turnover of businesses in areas that should be thriving, like the Depot District and Ogden.
 It’s time we give them the support they truly deserve so we can have the kind of neighborhood we want.
-Here’s my plan to unlcok our city’s full economic potential:
+Here’s my plan:

 When we talk about safety, we’re talking about more than crime rates.
 True safety is about creating a community where we know and trust our neighbors, where we can rely on fast and effective emergency services, and where every resident has access to the resources they need to live their best lives.
 When we feel safe, we’re more likely to get out and enjoy our parks, attend local events, or just take a stroll down the street.
 That’s the kind of vibrant, connected community we all want to be part of.